 Exactly what happened immediately after his apprenticeship with Van Swanenburgh remains open to speculation, because the young Rembrandt was faced with a unique situation: the presence, in Leiden, of the talented and precocious Jan Lievens, who was at once younger than Rembrandt and considerably more advanced in his career.
 Lievens, born in 1607, the year after Rembrandt, had started painting at age eight.
 He had apprenticed first with Joris Verschoten (ca. 1587-1652) in Leiden, and then for about two years with his "second master" Pieter Lastman, the most important history painter in Amsterdam at that time.
-In 1619, at age twelve, he had set up as an independent master in his own studio, which
+In 1619, at age twelve, he had set up as an independent master in his own studio, which was probably in his parents' house.
+In 1623/24, Rembrandt may have wanted to catch up with the more skilled and accomplished Lievens.
+Attending Latin School had meant that Rembrandt got a late start as a painter, although, in the long run, having an education in the classics would benefit him no. 1076, © Städel Museum, photo: U. Edelmann.

 Fig 7.
-Jan Lievens, Allegory of the Five Senses, ca. 1622, oil on panel, 78.2 x 124.4 cm, private collection
+Jan Lievens, Allegory of the Five Senses, ca. 1622, oil on panel, 78.2 x 124.4 cm, Private Collection.